bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 difference is that the duration of a POSIX *second* is not a constant, in contrast to the SI *second* used by UTC, and POSIX time does not support [leap seconds](https://en.wikipedia.org/wiki/Leap_second).
 Time zones are supported as fixed offsets from UTC.
-Therefore, [daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) transitions are *not* supported.
+Therefore, automatic [daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) transitions are *not* supported.
 When date and time objects are displayed to the user, the RPN83P has the option of using the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) standard (very similar to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard).
-The RPN83P also provides access to the real time clock (RTC) if it exists on the calculator (84+, 84+SE, Nspire with TI-84 keyboard, but not the 83+ or 83+SE).
+The RPN83P also provides access to the real time clock (RTC) if it exists on the calculator (84+, 84+SE, Nspire with TI-84+ keypad, but not the 83+ or 83+SE).
 The RPN83P supports converting the current date and time from the RTC into different timezones.